Dragoon-Lab/LaitsV3/documentation/json-format.md

                         "units": "percent",
                         "inputs": [],
                         "equation": ".2",
-                        "correctDesc": "The ratio of number of rabbits born in a month to the rabbit population that month", "attemptCount": {
+                        "description": "The ratio of number of rabbits born in a month to the rabbit population that month", "attemptCount": {
                             "description": 1,
                             "type": 1,